sobradob/sobradob.github.io/content/homepage/experience.md

           We had over 5k+ paying clients a year and covered approx 25% of the Cuba’s hostel and 20% of online tourism transportation market.

-          We to shut down during the COVID-19 pandemic.
+          We had to shut down during the COVID-19 pandemic.